Athanor – The Alchemical Furnace: Understanding Jan Švankmajer (SIFF Review)

 It is somewhat ironic that such a rote quality would be endemic in a document about Svankmajer, but the straightforward, information-first filmmaking is mostly unencumbered and offers a simple primer on a great artist.

-Athanor – The Alchemical Furnace is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Athanor – The Alchemical Furnace was screened at the 47th Seattle International Film Festival on April 8-18, 2021.